-Christian initiation through baptism and confirmation is an insertion into Christ’s death and resurrection as well as entry into the Church.
-With the help of some anthropological insights into initiation rituals, this unit will look at the scriptural foundations of these sacraments and their subsequent development.
-The unit will also consider the theological reflection these developments occasioned, particularly the major theological issues of rebaptism, infant baptism, and the purpose of an independent rite of confirmation, as well as contemporary pastoral questions such as the initiation of adults, discerning the readiness of families for infant baptism, and adaptations to the cultures among which the students will be living and working.
-Having examined how baptism forgives all prior sins, the unit will then investigate the ways the Church deals with sins committed by those who have already imitated Christ’s death in baptism.
-The unit will reflect theologically upon the various ways that, throughout its history and across the cultures, the Church has administered the forgiveness won by Christ and conclude by addressing the pastoral questions posed by the revised rites and contemporary situations.
+Christian initiation through baptism and confirmation is an insertion into Christ’s death and resurrection as well as an entry into the Church.
+With the help of Christian anthropological insights, this unit will look at the scriptural, patristic foundations of these sacraments and their historical development.
+The contemporary theological reflection and the significance of baptism and confirmation in daily faith living will be discussed as a translation of rituals into daily life of the believers.
+Besides examining Baptism and Confirmation, the unit investigates the way how the Church deals with sins committed by those who have already imitated Christ’s death in baptism through the Sacrament of Penance.
+The historical and pastoral approach will be employed in order to arrive at a comprehensive knowledge how the Church administers the forgiveness won by Christ.
+The unit concludes by addressing the pastoral questions posed by the revised rites and contemporary situations of the three sacraments.

 Unit code: CT2131C